-FSU Students On the Benthos: Research on the Ecology and Evolution of Marine Invertebrates
+On the Benthos: Studies of the Ecology & Evolution of Marine Invertebrates

 Jackson Powell, Kevin Olsen and Isabelle Basden are students in the Department of Biological Sciences at FSU working together to study marine invertebrates using three very different perspectives.
 All three are active members in the FSU Academic Diving Program, and like many students in the program, they team up and share resources to ensure fieldwork is safe and efficient.